December Light

 We gather to inspire spiritual growth, care for each other and our community, seek truth, and work for justice.

-Join us for Zoom Worship Sunday at 10 AM, See past worship services on our YouTube channel
+Join our streamed worship service on YouTube every Sunday at 10 AM, See past worship services on our YouTube channel

 Deadline for Light submissions is the 25th of every month